What the offer to buy the Blazers means for the Seahawks, who are also owned by the Paul G. Allen Trust

 Jody Allen has given no interviews since taking over the Seahawks in 2018, a silence that has helped fuel speculation about the futures of the two sports franchises the trust owns.

 But the team has portrayed her in recent months as actively engaged in team functions.
 She notably attended portions of the NFL draft last month, huddling with coach Pete Carroll and general manager John Schneider.
-She also released a strongly-worded statement supporting the trade of Russell Wilson to Denver.
+She also released a strongly worded statement supporting the trade of Russell Wilson to Denver.

 And if the Seahawks could be for sale any time soon, the NFL isn’t letting on.

-At the NFL spring meetings last week in Atlanta, Commissioner Roger Goodell was asked about the Seahawks and if the trust dictates that the team has to be sold.
+At the NFL spring meetings last week in Atlanta, commissioner Roger Goodell was asked about the Seahawks and if the trust dictates that the team has to be sold.
 Said Goodell: “I don’t see any immediate change in ownership.”

 Interestingly, the one NFL team that is for sale is the Broncos.